In a competitive hiring environment, recruitment marketing gives your business the edge when bringing new people into your team.

 Automation helps here.
 Systems can be set up so that leads receive an automated SMS message straight after expressing an interest, which could be used to set out the next steps and nurture interest further.

 Just as you’ve probably already got great software to support other HR functions (think of the HRIS tools provided by Paylocity, for example), many digital tools can help get potential candidates moving through your funnel.
+A candidate esignature is one such tool that can speed up the process by allowing candidates to easily sign contracts and documents online, making the hiring experience more efficient.

 6. Don’t forget employee referrals